PdxCodeGuild/PythonFullStack/2 Flask + HTML + CSS/docs/SEO & Meta-Tagging.md

 The head contains metadata, which isn't displayed directly on the page, but serves as additional data about the document.

-Some elements in the head, like a `<link>` a css file, or a `<script>` tag, can ultimately change what appears on the page, but `<meta>` tags don't, and the average web user has no idea they are there.
+Some elements in the head, like a `<link>` a css file, or a `<script>` tag, can ultimately change what appears on the page, but most `<meta>` tags don't, and the average web user has no idea they are there.

 Meta tags also determine how a preview will display when shared on Facebook or Slack: